Frequently Asked Questions . . . FAQ

 Read more in our article about DIY Plans in Metric.
 There is always more to it than meets the eye.
 Though it's a great idea, we just haven't done it.

 There are issues with CAD files not immediately apparent.
-The most important -- What CAD to provide?
+The most important – What CAD to provide?
 DXF's of the drawings?
 3D's maybe?
 But in what software?
 And for what version?
-Are we responsible if files don't load properly in your CAD?
-Sure, translations like IGES or STEP usually work, but not always, and not in every system.
-There are a ton of settings.
-What settings do we use for translation?
+What settings should we use for translation output?
 What settings will you use to read them?
+There are a ton of settings – though many systems don't allow users to easily adjust them.

-Then, the paradigm issues: Which plans options do we include?
-(Most of our plans have many options, some mutually exclusive.)
+Then, the paradigm issues: Most of our plans have many options, some mutually exclusive.
+Which plans options do we include?
 What options do we leave out?
-What if we don't use the parts you would choose?
-Or detail the purchase parts in a comprehensive way you want?
-(Axles, hitches, lights, wheels, etc..)
+If we include mutually exclusive options, it would make the CAD models a mess to decipher.
+What if we did not use the parts you would choose?
+Or what if our detail with the purchase parts is not in the comprehensive way you want?
+(Axles, hitches, lights, wheels, etc., and various options for each.)
+Which manufacturers parts would we choose?

-We decided a long time ago that is a whole pile of issues we are not willing to deal with.
-I'm sorry, we don't provide or sell the CAD files.
+This may sound selfish . . .
+Yet we decided a long time ago that the path of providing 3D CAD models is a whole pile of issues we are not willing to deal with.
+The cost and time do not offer a reasonable ROI - for you or for us.
+I am sorry, we do not provide or sell the CAD files.

-What we do offer are the best plans available -- with lots of details and options -- including both drawings and instructions.
-They come in PDF, which is readily viewed with Adobe reader.
-Other readers usually work too, but we know they open with Adobe, and that's free for everyone.
+What we do offer are the best plans available - including both drawings and instructions - with a lot of build options.
+They come in PDF, which is readily viewed with Adobe Reader.
+Other readers usually work too, but we know they open with Adobe, and that is free for everyone.

 For this question, like the one above about cost, it's kind of an impossible answer.
 It always depends, and here are some reasons for saying that.